Bad Credit Business Funding Options?

 That is a question often asked by small business owners over the past few years.
 As small business financing options dried up during the financial crunch and recovery.
-Not only have commercial banks tightened their small business lending guidelines, but small business owners have seen their business credit impacted — reducing their ability to get a traditional bank business term loan or line-of-credit.
+Not only have commercial banks tightened their small business lending guidelines, but small business owners have seen their business credit impacted — reducing their ability to get a traditional bank business term loan let alone the increasingly rare business line-of-credit.

 Merchant Cash Advance Rates?